To view my academic Curriculum Vitae, please click the link below for an online PDF.

 Contributions for the Education Division:

 — For the ABMC: Understanding Sacrifice project, I was asked to create shortened bios for all teachers who were going on the ABMC trip to Europe in the summer of 2015.
-For this project I also examined all aspects of the website before it went live to make sure that it was compatible on all major web browsers and for content.
+For this project, I also examined all aspects of the website before it went live to make sure that it was compatible with all major web browsers and for content.